UniversalDependencies/docs/_id/index.md

 ### Tags

 * We refer to [KBBI](https://kbbi.kemdikbud.go.id/) (Kamus Besar Bahasa Indonesia/Indonesian Great Dictionary) as the reference dictionary.
-However, since this dictionary only defines 7 word classes: noun, verb, adjective, adverb, pronoun, particle and number, we need to make adjustments so that the tags conform to UDv2.
+However, since this dictionary only defines 7 word classes: noun, verb, adjective, adverb, pronoun, particle and number, we need to make adjustments so that the tags conform to UD v2.
 * Indonesian PUD uses all 17 universal POS categories.
 * [PART]() is used for:
   * negation words: _tidak_ "no", _tak_ "no", _bukan_ "no"
   * particles of _-lah, -kah, -tah, pun_, that have been discussed in the previous section.
 * The auxiliary ([AUX]()) vs. [VERB]() distinction is based on examples for English treebank, since initially there is no AUX type in KBBI.
-We defined 12 Indonesian words as AUX as follows:
+We defined 14 Indonesian words as AUX as follows:
   * _adalah_ and _ialah_ “be” serve as copulas.
   * _akan_ “will/would” for the future tense.
   * _sedang_ “be” for the present tense.